 Snaps are special kind of packages that are usually big in size.
 So it will take some time in downloading and installing the Snap package depending upon your internet speed.

-Method 2.
-Using the .deb/.rpm installation files
+Method 2: Using the .deb/.rpm packages

 I don’t need to tell you that if you are running Ubuntu or any other Linux distribution based on Ubuntu such as Linux Mint, elementary OS etc, you need to opt for .deb file. .rpm is for Fedora and SUSE based Linux distributions.